vincevince1006/personal-site/my_collections/_projects/sba-main.md

         - The legacy site had content that could be ported over, but there was a lot still missing for the new site.
         - Our team needed to become well-versed in the nomenclature and non-technical aspects of the product such as federal policies and guidelines that drove the program.
         - Constraints existed around available content for certain programs, we needed to figure out who the content owners were and what would be needed to tell the SBIR-STTR story.
-        - We decided to do data visualizations in Tableau and tap into our complex APIs for powering search, both of which would test our technical stack and ultimately deliver on the modernization effort.
+        - We decided to do data visualizations in Tableau and tap into our complex APIs for powering search, both of which would test our technical stack and enhance the site's data streams and integrations.
       image1: "/assets/images/case-study/sba-website/ideation.png"
       image2: "/assets/images/case-study/sba-website/ideation2.png"

     - phase: Design
       description: |
         SBA had a recent agency-wide branding overhaul.
-A goal from the client was ensuring all new assets created for the SBA website matched, but was also compliant with the U.S. Web Design System.
-The client put a lot of emphasis on this because with the lack of cohesive design in the legacy site, user trust had been eroded since it also looked "dated".
+A goal from the client was ensuring all new assets created for the SBA website matched, but was also compliant with the U.S. Web Design System (USWDS).
+The client put a lot of emphasis on this because with the lack of cohesive design in the legacy site, user trust had been eroded since it tended to looked "dated".
       findings:
         - We would have a robust design system to work with, but from the ground up added consistent design patterns to the new Drupal instance for the site.
         - Data visualizations, illustrations, dynamic search components, and other modern features would be top priority to earn back user trust.